opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### IT Audits
 - **Definition and Importance**
-  - Examine the controls and procedures related to the organization's IT systems.
+  - Examine the controls and procedures related to the organization's IT systems[^10].
   - Importance: Ensures that IT systems are secure, reliable, and compliant with relevant standards.
 - **Implementation**
   - Use IT audit tools to automate the assessment of IT controls and security measures.